DorianSno/option-pricer/README.md

 ## Potential Trading Extensions

 This pricing engine is intended as a foundational component rather than a standalone trading system.
-The next steps that I am currently working on are:
+Possible extensions include:

 - Compare model prices to observed market prices and trade only when discrepancies exceed statistical uncertainty.
 - Use Monte Carlo–derived Greeks for hedging, position sizing, and risk management in a trading framework.